b10k-io/vesting-token/WHITEPAPER.md

 Voting weight will be proportional to the total token balance at time of vote.

 Any holder can create a proposal.
-Proposals with over 50% “for” votes will be passed and implemented.
+Proposals with over 50% "for" votes will be passed and implemented.

 The community will be available on Telegram and Twitter.